zeditor01/Z25A/PSI_hooli.md

 This json file contains a structured specification of all the steps, the DDDEFs the volumes or storage groups etc...

 ![deployhooli07](images/deployhooli07.JPG)

+Won't bother to screenshot every step, but the following notes cover the entries in the different pages

+* welcome - YES
+* DLIBS - YES
+* Model - Deployment Source
+* SMPE Zones - Names from model TGT + DLIB
+* Datasets - Names, volumes, storage groups : select ALL ... modify all  - volume = USER0E
+* Catalogs - CATALOG.Z25A.MASTER
+* Volumes and Storage Classes - default
+* Mount Points - define the eventual mount point ( but you need to do that outside PSI )  /u/wallen/hooli - CB.OSHOOLI.ZFS

 ### 3.5 Define the job settings. z/OSMF creates the deployment summary and jobs.